-I would have rushed to get my camera since the scene was so mystical, all light and shadow and squirrel, but there was purity in the passage of this animal, a balance that transcended anything I could have captured electronically.
-An image seen but not taken, something that was once there and is now forever gone.
-The light filtered down through the branches of the trees as I stood there and marveled at the ethereal beauty before me.
 Carefully, I picked up the still-warm squirrel, carried him to the side of the road and went hunting for an appropriate bark bier.
 Amazingly, there was not a mark on the body, his eyes wide open, alive mere minutes before.
 He was soft and warm.
-Once he was on the bier, I carried him home.
+Once he was on the bier, I held him against my heart and carried him Home.

 I brought him back to our yard where he played every day, where he hoarked down